-- In unprecedented times, we’re doing our best to support local businesses while staying at home.
-Purchasing wine directly from your favourite producers is a fantastic way to help – we’ve compiled some other ideas here.
-But while you’re forgoing a wine bar to drink by-the-glass at home (or if you just like having options), here are some tips for extending the shelf-life of an open wine bottle.
+- If you’re currently forgoing wine bars to drink by-the-glass at home (or if you just like having options), here are some tips for extending the shelf-life of an open wine bottle.

 How long does an open bottle last?